Rekkonnect/Syndiesis/README.md

     - `Ctrl+W` - Select currently hovered word
     - `Ctrl+Shift+V` - Paste current content on clipboard and replace entire snippet with pasted content
     - `Ctrl+A` - Select all
-    - `Tab` - Insert up to 4 spaces to fill a 4-character section within the line, or increase indentation by 4 spaces on selected lines
+    - `Tab` - Insert up to N spaces to fill a N-character section within the line, or increase indentation on selected lines
-    - `Shift+Tab` - Reduce indentation on current or selected lines by 4 spaces
+    - `Shift+Tab` - Reduce indentation on current or selected lines

 ## Design philosophy